minahil-20/Time-Off-Microservice/README.md

 - **Database:** SQLite (file-based, zero config — `time_off.sqlite` is auto-created on first run)
 - **Mock HCM:** Runs inside the same process on `/mock-hcm/approve`, simulating latency, errors, and rejections via env vars

+> **Note:** For the full architectural breakdown and design decisions, please see the included TRD_TimeOff_Microservice.pdf.

 ---

 ## Prerequisites